 After accepting a complaint, the Vice President of Student Affairs or the District Associate Vice Chancellor of Student Affairs will designate a complaint investigator to conduct a fact-finding investigation, which will include, at a minimum, a review of written evidence (including the complaint and response), and interviews with appropriate employees and students.
 The interviews will include all witnesses identified by all parties.
 If the complaint alleges discrimination based upon mental or physical disability the investigator designated by the Vice President of Student Affairs or the District Associate Vice Chancellor of Student Affairs must have knowledge of ADA/504 regulations applicable to students with disabilities.
 34 C.F.R. §104.4 et.seq.; 28 C.F.R. §35.130 et. seq.
 The Vice President of Student Affairs or the District Associate Vice Chancellor of Student Affairs may serve as complaint investigator.
-The complaint investigator shall promptly complete the investigation and deliver to the Vice President of Student Affairs or the District Associate Vice Chancellor of Student Affairs the investigator's written findings and the results of the investigation, including summaries of all interviews and all documents received as part of the investigation.
+The complaint investigator shall promptly complete the investigator's written findings and the results of the investigation, including summaries of all interviews and all documents received as part of the investigation.
 In no event shall this occur later than ninety (90) calendar days following receipt of the complaint.
-Within ten (10) working days following receipt of the results of the investigation from the complaint investigator, the Vice President of Student Affairs or the District Vice Chancellor of Student Affairs will submit to the President or Provost the investigator's written findings and the Vice President's recommendations as to the disposition of the complaint.
+Within ten (10) working days following receipt of the results of the investigator of Student Affairs or the Vice President of Student Affairs or the District Vice Chancellor of Student affairs or the Vice President of Student Affairs or the District the investigation.
+In no event shall this occur later than ninety (90) calendar days following receipt of the complaint.
+Within ten (10) working days following receipt of the results of the investigator's written findings and the Vice President of Student Affairs or the District Vice Chancellor of Student Affairs will submit to the President or Provost the investigator's written findings and the Vice President's recommendations as to the disposition of the complaint.